akashagarwal7/resume/IT/resume.md

 * Implemented support for secure, multi-device sign-in using JWT authentication strategy.
 * Developed frontend application using React.js and Material UI, with my primary responsibilities being functionality, navigation and routing using [react-router](https://reacttraining.com/react-router/).
 * Iterated multiple wireframes/designs with all stakeholders using [Balsamiq](https://balsamiq.com:) and [Adobe XD](https://www.adobe.com/au/products/xd.html) to display the data of more than 40 variables each year on a mobile-view with UX in mind.
-* Deployed the application on development and production servers using nginx, Docker, docker-compose and bash scripts.
+* Deployed the application on development and production servers using nginx, Docker Swarm, Docker, docker-compose and bash scripts.
 * Modified legacy PHP reporting application to enhance security.

 ### Project: Overseer